 - Cannot be seen when talking or eating

 - Tricky to clean

 Your dentist will discuss the different types of retainers with you to determine which may be the best choice for you.

 A Consultation Is All It Takes!

-You may have lots of questions about the Invisalign process as well as the use of retainers afterward.
+You may have lots of questions about the process as well as the use of retainers after Invisalign.
 Contact TLC Dental Center and set a time for a consultation to get the information you need to make an informed decision.
 Digital photos and x-rays will be done at this time and the dentist will perform an exam to put together a personalized treatment plan.
 The plan will be discussed with you in detail, including cost, the insurance coverage you may have, care afterward, and financing plans available.